Assessing continuous common-shock risk through matrix distributions: Introduction

 Risk dependencies play a central role in insurance risk assessment.
 Multiple lines of business often experience correlated losses due to shared exposure to external factors or shocks.
 These common factors may include environmental hazards, regulatory changes, or catastrophic events.
 For example, natural disasters such as hurricanes or earthquakes can simultaneously trigger substantial claims across different insurance portfolios.
 Explicitly modeling such scenarios requires capturing both the initial shared influence and the subsequent independent evolution of each affected process.
 Representing these dependencies accurately is essential in practice for aggregate risk management, setting appropriate insurance premiums or managing portfolios.

 Continuous-time Markov processes provide a versatile framework for modeling stochastic dynamics.
 Among these, phase-type ($\mbox{PH}$) distributions are particularly useful.
 Defined as the distribution of absorption times in finite-state continuous-time Markov chains, their underlying Markovian structure enables a rich theoretical framework with closed-form expressions for probability density functions, cumulative distribution functions, and other key quantities \cite{neuts1981use,bladt2017matrix}.
 This has made them popular in reliability theory, queueing systems, and risk modeling, and has led to numerous extensions to multivariate settings.
 One early approach for multivariate risk modeling using continuous-time Markov processes was provided by \cite{assaf1984multivariate}, where vectors of absorption times into distinct subsets of states was examined.
 In such models, a continuous-time Markov chain is designed with multiple collections of absorbing states, and each component of the multivariate vector denotes the time to absorption in one of these collections.
 A second method was proposed by \cite{kulkarni1989new}, who introduced vector-valued accumulated rewards.
-In this setting, the Markov chain accumulates rewards at specified rates while visiting particular states, and the total reward vector upon absorption follows a multivariate $\mbox{PH}$ distribution.
-More recent work includes the $\mbox{mPH}$ construction described in \cite{bladt2023tractable,bladt2023PHMOEseverity,bladt2023robust}, which generates dependence through a shared starting condition.
-However, explicitly modeling dependencies arising from common shocks has received limited attention.
+In this setting, the Markov chain accumulates rewards at specified rates while visiting particular states, and the total reward vector upon absorption follows a multivariate $\mbox{PH}$ distribution. {Recent advances in multivariate phase-type distributions have further expanded their modeling capabilities.
+The multivariate phase-type by mixtures (mPH) construction of \cite{bladt2023tractable} generates dependence through a shared initial state, while subsequent developments have incorporated mixture-of-experts structures for both frequencies and severities \citep{bladt2023robust,bladt2023PHMOEseverity}.
+These approaches capture flexible marginal and dependence behaviors, but they do not represent scenarios where a single triggering event simultaneously affects multiple components, which is a feature central to common-shock modeling.}